stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 In the shared headroom pool solution, the xoff buffer will no longer be reserved for each PG.

-In Mellanox's platform, a dedicated shared headroom pool will be introduced for xoff buffer with its size being the accumulative sizes of xoff for all PGs divided by over-subscribe ratio.
+In Mellanox's platform, a dedicated shared headroom pool will be introduced for xoff buffer.
 The size of this pool is reflected by `BUFFER_POOL|ingress_lossless_pool.xoff` and will be passed to SAI through `SAI_BUFFER_POOL_ATTR_XOFF_SIZE` attribute in `set_buffer_pool_attribute` API.
+The size can be calculated in the following ways:

+- the over-subscribe ratio approach: the accumulative sizes of xoff for all PGs divided by over-subscribe ratio:
+- the congesting probability approach:
+  1. specify the probability of congestion for each lossless buffer profile
+  2. put all probability * size together
+- the congesting factor approach: the congesting factor represents how many ports can suffer congestion at the same time at most.

+We will detail these ways in the following chapters.

 Comparison of reserved buffers before and after shared headroom pool: